squid-cache/squid-cache.github.io/KnowledgeBase/ExcessData.rst

 '''Workaround'''

 There is no generally usable workaround for this problem.
-Fixes for this are very specific to your installation and which if the above problems is causing it.
+Fixes for this are very specific to your installation and which of the above problems is causing it.

 Some of the options include:
  * ACLs blocking access to the problem website
  * Bypassing the proxy for that specific site (unsafe if it really is an attack).
  * Tracking down which of the causes is occurring and reporting the problem.
- * Software upgrades for the relevant middleware might help in the cases labelled {1}.
+ * In the cases labelled {1} software upgrades for the relevant middleware might help.

 NP: if you track it down to some other cause not mentioned above, we would like to know so this article gets updated.